A Sunday Prayer for Starting a New Week

 We can bring this about through time in prayer, time in the Word of God, and time in His presence.
 Listening for His voice and being ready to receive His peace will bless our relationship with Him.

 Come to the Father with a grateful heart ready to receive His Spirit today.
-Know your relationship with Him is not confined to the walls of a church building; it stretches as far as the east is from the west.
+Knowing your relationship with Him is not confined to the walls of a church building; it stretches as far as the east is from the west.
 It is His delight to know you.

 Verses for Your Sunday: